2017 marks the 10th anniversary of DeepMeta and we're celebrating this with a brand new version.

 DeepMeta will remain completely free to all iStock contributors.

 This is made possible by an agreement where iStock/Getty presents DeepMeta as its officially endorsed upload and portfolio management tool to all its contributors.

-If you have any DeepMeta related questions: as always, feel free to ask them directly to me, or post them on the DeepMeta support forum thread (link requires login), which I closely monitor as well.
+If you have any DeepMeta related questions: as always, feel free to ask them directly to me, or post them on the iStock/Getty DeepMeta forum topic (link requires login), which I closely monitor as well.